openheartmind/WISDOM/README.md

 _5. Respect._ By measuring contributions over time, we can generate metrics reflecting each persons unique strengths and value proposition to the community.
 Reviewer reliability can be measured using a range of measures (e.g., test-retest reliability, internal consistency), and trustworthy reviewers can be elevated to the status of _meta-reviewer_.
 Experts in particular fields and topics can be identified by tracking the value they add to that field over time.
 Collectively, these metrics could form the basis of a merit-based participatory democracy algorithm, in which votes are weighted according to each person's validated expertise in the topic of interest.

-_6. Replicate._ All of the above processes should be conducted transparently and shared with the community, so that they can learn and grow together.
+_6. Replicate and Repeat._ All of the above processes should be conducted transparently and shared with the community, so that they can learn and grow together.
 The final stage is therefore to replicate the previous materials, embed any learnings, and repeat the process again.

 ### Principles and Features
 - _Transparent_.
 Contributions and reviews are shared publicly, so you know what's going on behind the scenes.